-The Alusky’s popularity as a designer dog is increasing steadily, and whilst he is still relatively rare, you can be sure that there are both good and bad breeders out there.
+The Alusky’s popularity as a designer dog is increasing steadily, and while he is still relatively rare, you can be sure that there are both good and bad breeders out there.

-So, be sure to conduct your research online, look for reviews from other customers and make sure that you meet the pups, their parents and see their health certificates.
+So, be sure to conduct your research online and look for reviews from other customers.
+Make sure that you meet the pups and their parents and see their health certificates.
 A reputable breeder will be happy to show you, whereas a bad breeder will not.